 Vinyl control uses special timecode records or CD’s which are placed on real turntables or CDJ.
-The audio output of the turntables is plugged into a soundcard connected to a computer on which Mixxx is running.
+The audio output of the turntables is plugged into a computer on which Mixxx is running.
 When a record is played on one of the attached turntables, Mixxx reads the timecode from the record and uses the information to manipulate whatever track is loaded.

 Setup 1: Vinyl DJ

-2-4 timecode vinyls, 2-4 turntables with phono pre-amplifiers (or line-level output), and 2-4 stereo sound inputs.
+Two timecode vinyls, two turntables with phono pre-amplifiers (or line-level output), and two stereo sound inputs.

 You can try skipping the phono pre-amps if you use the software pre-amp in Mixxx on the Vinyl Control preferences pane.
 This may not work for everyone.
 Line-level signals are preferred and recommended.